 Prospus is excited to announce the invention of a new type of software solution: the “nApp”.
 Napps, short for “nano apps”, is a new kind of application aimed at alleviating the pains of building, selling, buying, and using many types of software.
 The “nano” prefix conveys the smallness and simplicity of the solutions, while “app” relays that they are fully functional software solutions.
-At first, it may seem a little far-fetched, but the product investor and owner Marc Ragsdale will assure you that it is a well thought-out concept.
+It may seem a little far-fetched at first, but the product investor and owner Marc Ragsdale will assure you that it is a well thought-out concept.

 The origins of the theory

 “I have been thinking about this application, in one shape or another, for 20 years”, claims Prospus President and Founder, Marc Ragsdale.
 “Ever since I started creating games and applications in 1992 as a kid, I was fascinated with the idea of making software that naturally worked together”, he added.
 In 1998, he coined the term “omni-functionality” — implying software that contained properties that worked everywhere in accordance to universal laws.
 In the same way a rock thrown into a foreign environment would behave according to its intrinsic properties and environmental characteristics, omnifunctional solutions should function as a negotiation between the properties of the solution and environment.
 “Solutions should work, no matter what.
 A thrown rock wouldn’t stop and show an error”, Ragsdale wrote in his original thesis on the subject.